ProfessionalWiki/Network/README.md

 Alternatively, the Font Awesome SVG files can be used for node icons.
 This may load slightly faster but currently [does not work on Firefox](https://github.com/almende/vis/issues/1736).
 To use the SVG images with Firefox, you need to manually edit the
-SVG files (which are text files) that you want to use to add a width and height adjacent to the viewBox parameter (e.g. add 'width="10" height="10').
+SVG files (which are text files) that you want to use to add a width and height adjacent to the viewBox parameter (e.g. width="10" height="10").

 When using SVG images, the `image` option on `nodes` and `groups` specifies the path to the SVG file for the icon relative to the Network extension diretory.
 However, a shortcut has been provided to specify the icon.
 If the value provided begins with